centrifugal/documentation/clients/javascript.md

 Javascript browser client
 =========================

+This is a documentation is for centrifuge-js client < v2.0.
+It works with Centrifugo v1. **Current version of Centrifugo is v2**.
+Actual centrifuge-js client docs located [in its repo README](https://github.com/centrifugal/centrifuge-js).

 At this moment you know how Centrifugo server implemented and how it works.
 It's time to connect your web application users to the server from web browser.